alex-huff/ScrabbleAnalyzer/README.md

 The list view should then populate with every single playable word, sorted by score.
 Any change to the board or to the rack will automatically trigger a recalculation of playable moves, and the list will update accordingly.

-Selecting on a list item will preview the move, and pressing enter will then play that move.
+Selecting a list item will preview the move, and pressing enter will then play that move.
 This will update your tile rack as well.
 Any action can be undone, and redone using the keybinds Ctrl+Z, and Ctrl+R.

 Games can be saved to, and loaded from a file.